slsa-framework/slsa/docs/spec/v1.1/levels.md

 switching to a hosted build platform, while waiting for changes to the build platform itself required by [Build L3].

-<dt>Requirements<dd>
+<dt>Software Producer Requirements<dd>

 All of [Build L1], plus:

+-   Run builds on a hosted build platform that meets Build L2 requirements.

+-   Enable downstream verifiers of provenance to validate the authenticity of the provenance.

+<dt>Build Platform Requirements<dd>

+All of [Build L1], plus:

--   The build runs on a hosted build platform that generates and signs[^sign] the provenance itself.
-This may be the original build, an after-the-fact reproducible build, or some equivalent platform that ensures the trustworthiness of the provenance.
+-   Generate and sign[^sign] the provenance itself.
+This may be done during the original build, an after-the-fact reproducible build, or some equivalent platform that ensures the trustworthiness of the provenance.

--   Downstream verification of provenance includes validating the authenticity of the provenance.

 <dt>Benefits<dd>